-SEN Special Educational Needs (refers to all children with SEN)

-SEND Special Educational Needs & Disabilities

-(Refers to children who have specific disabilities, whether

-or not they have SEN)

-SEND Coordinator A teacher with QTS and 3 years' experience and holds the the SEND register.
+SEN Special Educational Needs (refers to all children with SEN) SEND Special Educational Needs & Disabilities (Refers to children who have specific disabilities, whether or not they have SEN) SEND Coordinator A teacher with QTS and 3 years' experience and holds the National SEN award SEND Register Children with or without a specific diagnosis can be on the SEND register.
 These children need 'adjustments' (additional to and different from) to be made by the class teacher.
+SEN Award A nationally recognised qualification QTS Qualified Teacher Status (required to work in state schools in England)